programminghistorian/ph-submissions/lessons/temporal-network-analysis-with-r.md

 As you follow along with the tutorial, I recommend entering your code into a new R script, which you can save and edit as you work.
 You can run the current line or selection from this script using a keyboard shortcut (Ctrl+Enter on Windows and Linux, Command+Enter on a Mac).

 In this tutorial we'll make use of two packages for temporal network analysis.
 The first, and most important of these, is the **tsna** package.
-Short for Tools for Temporal Social Network Analysis, this package extends the tools of the **sna** package for for modeling and analyzing longitudinal (a fancy for temporal) networks.
+Short for Tools for Temporal Social Network Analysis, **tsna** extends the tools of the **sna** package for for modeling and analyzing longitudinal (a fancy for temporal) networks.

 The second package, **ndtv**, was built to visualize temporal networks.
-Short for Network Dynamic Temporal Visualizations, this package renders temporal network data as movies, interactive animations, or other representations of changing relational structures and attributes.
+Short for Network Dynamic Temporal Visualizations, **ndtv** renders temporal network data as movies, interactive animations, or other representations of changing relational structures and attributes.

 To properly install these packages on a Mac, you may need to install the command line developer tools if you haven't already.